 All aspects of tag mounting (i.e., physically and securely attaching the tag to the AUV for the full duration of AUV deployment) are the Competitor’s responsibilities.
 Any costs, risks, or effects on AUV operation resulting from tag mounting are to be solely entered into and borne by each respective Competitor.
 The tag provider may offer assistance and/or expertise regarding two different possibilities of tag mounting, namely, either by direct bonding via epoxy resin gluing (“direct gluing”) of the tag to the AUV by the Competitor, or by epoxy resin gluing a perforated mounting plate to the tag by the tag provider, which then in turn may be mechanically attached to the AUV by the Competitor.
 Any such arrangements would be deliberated between the tag provider and Competitor directly.
 The Competitors are at liberty to devise, test, and employ further attachment methods beyond the aforementioned as long as these preserve the physical integrity as well as Challenge-specific software configuration of the tag and which do not interfere with any aspects of its data collection.
 In any case, the Competitors need to inform the Organizers on the planned installation location in the Application Form, and keep the Organizers updated in case of changes to the planned installation location and mode.
 During the tag installation process, Competitors should take special care not to damage any tag sensors, for example through direct physical pressure on the pressure or other sensors.

 Both the Organizers and tag provider recommend the application of anti-fouling coating to verification tags.
-The tag provider offers the application of PropSpeed copper-free anti-fouling paint, which the tag provider has found to work well on their validation tags.
+The tag provider offers the application of “PropSpeed” copper-free anti-fouling paint, which the tag provider has found to work well on their validation tags.
 Costs for application of anti-fouling coating by the tag provider are to be negotiated with the tag provider as well as borne by the Competitors.
 Should Competitors opt to apply anti-fouling coating themselves, they must ensure that this will not interfere with sensor operations and data collection, in particular by excluding the relevant tag sensors areas.

 Tag impacts on AUV behavior